What Are the Chances of Confluent Inc. (CFLT) Stock Making a Comeback? - BOV News

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 0.40 percent of Confluent Inc. shares are owned by insiders, and 78.40 percent are held by financial institutions.
-Verbowski Chad, the SVP of Engineering at Confluent Inc. (CFLT) has sold 6,157 shares of firm on Feb 22 at a price of $24.35 against the total amount of $0.15 million.
-In another inside trade, Liu Ying Christina, Chief Accounting Officer of Confluent Inc. (NASDAQ:CFLT) sold 844 shares of the firm on Feb 22 for a total worth of $20551.0 at a price of $24.35.
-An inside trade which took place on Feb 21, Chief Executive Officer of Confluent Inc. Kreps Edward Jay sold 232,500 shares of firm against total price of $5.68 million at the cost of $24.42 per share.
+Tomlinson Steffan, the Chief Financial Officer at Confluent Inc. (CFLT) has sold 5,122 shares of firm on Mar 02 at a price of $23.20 against the total amount of $0.12 million.
+In another inside trade, Verbowski Chad, SVP of Engineering of Confluent Inc. (NASDAQ:CFLT) sold 6,157 shares of the firm on Feb 22 for a total worth of $0.15 million at a price of $24.35.
+An inside trade which took place on Feb 22, Chief Accounting Officer of Confluent Inc. Liu Ying Christina sold 844 shares of firm against total price of $20551.0 at the cost of $24.35 per share.